2017 World Series: Los Angeles Dodgers

 After the season, Yu Darvish became a free agent for the first time in his career, and he chose not to re-sign with the Dodgers, as there was much fan ire against him for his disappointing World Series outings that many felt had cost the Dodgers the title.
-Darvish signed with the Cubs and continued to struggle with performance and injury in 2018 and early in the season in 2019, before returning to his pre-2017 World Series form for the second half of 2019.
-He was traded to the San Diego Padres, a division rival of the Dodgers, prior to the 2020 season.
+Darvish signed with the Cubs and continued to struggle with performance and injury in 2018 and early in the season in 2019, before returning to his pre-2017 World Series form for the second half of 2019 and the entire 2020 season.
+He was traded to the San Diego Padres, a division rival of the Dodgers, prior to the 2021 season.